Information on Indigenous health assessments and follow up services for Aboriginal and Torres Strait Islander patients.

 - prevent or reduce chronic disease risk factors

-- a patient history is taken
+- takes a patient history

-- an overall assessment is made
+- makes an overall assessment

-- appropriate interventions are recommended
+- recommends appropriate interventions

-- a health assessment record is kept
+- keeps a health assessment record

-Specific elements for patient life stages
+Specific requirements for patient life stages

 |Life stage||Age in years|